mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Look around you at the other Player Characters.
 Smell the fear pheromones, watch the tell-tale pupil dilations and tiny twitches of the muscles as the fight-or-flight reflex kicks in.
-Feel your dewclaws – razor- sharp, harder than steel – flex beneath your paw.
+Feel your dewclaws – razor-sharp, harder than steel – flex beneath your paw.
 Look around at the other Player Characters – which of them can you kill easily?
 Which of them would be a challenging fight?
 And which, if any, can defeat you?